-ElectricityPlans.com simplifies the process to shop for business electricity rates, bringing you the best plans from reputable electricity providers.
+ElectricityPlans.com simplifies how you shop for business electricity rates, bringing you the best plans from reputable electricity providers.

-Contracts for business electricity rates can be as short as month to month to as long as 60 months.
-The best electricity plan for your business depends on you and your business needs.
+Contracts for business electricity rates can be month to month, 6-12 months or as long as 60 months.
+The best electricity plan for your business depends on your business needs.

 Many business owners go with a 12 month contract.
 This fits the annual business planning cycle.
-It also insures that you aren’t stuck with a big liquidated damage cancellation fee if your company needs to close up shop.
+It also insures that you aren’t stuck with a big liquidated damage cancellation fee if your company needs to cancel due to some unforeseen changes..

 Things to consider with a long or short term contract include: